Xsviersss/Pawn-Coord-System/README.md

 Example usage:

-/coord 1550.5 -1700.3 13.5
+/coord

-After entering the command, the player will be moved to the specified position.
+After entering the command, the player will be told the specified position/coordinate.

 ### How does it work?
 The script first checks whether the player has admin permission: